harishaaram/NewsOptimism/README.md

 It is known that we become who we are by what we say and what we read.
 Reading a story that’s filled with positive words would make us feel more positive and vice versa.
 So the wordings of a content definitely plays an equal role as that of the content itself.

-This project aims to answer how some of the major media houses in USA are giving importance to the wordings of their content.
+This project aims to answer how some of the major media houses in USA are giving importance to the **wordings of their content**.
 The answer would allow the readers to wisely choose their daily source of news that truly cares about its readers.

 There is a famous concept called [**Law of attraction**](http://www.thelawofattraction.com/what-is-the-law-of-attraction/) written by **Rhonda Byrne** in her book [Secret](https://en.wikipedia.org/wiki/The_Secret_(book)).It says that we become who we are by what we say!